Lahore Fort: Modern era

+The British occupied the fort after their conquest of Lahore, and made several modifications to it, primarily involving conversion of existing buildings for colonial use including hospitals and barracks for the British military.
 Excavations in 1959 in front of Diwan-i-Am led to the discovery of a gold coin dated 1025 CE belonging to Mahmud Ghaznavi.
 The coin was unearthed at the depth of 25 ft from the lawn.
 The cultural layers were continuous to the depth of 15 ft indicating that the fort was inhabited by people even before his conquest.
+Other pre-Mughal objects unearthed in the excavation included terracotta depicting mother goddess, horses, bulls and other figures of Hindu origin.
+The fort, along with the Mughal garden at Shalimar was designated as a World Heritage site by UNESCO in 1981.

-While relaying the deteriorated floor of Akbari Gate in April 2007, three floors in the fort were unearthed belonging to the British, Sikh and Mughal periods.
-The floor of the British, Sikh and Mughal periods was constructed with bricks, burnt bricks and pebbles respectively.
+While relaying the deteriorated floor of Akbari Gate in April 2007, three floors in the fort were unearthed belonging to the British, Sikh and Mughal periods, constructed with bricks, burnt bricks and pebbles respectively.
 The latter either built during Jahangir's or Shah Jahan's era was the hallmark of Mughals.

 Layout

-The fort is divided into two sections: first, the administrative section, which is well connected with main entrances, and includes gardens and Diwan-e-Khas for royal audiences.
+The fort is surrounded by a high bastioned defensive wall which forms a rough parallelogram measuring 365x320 metres.
+The fort is itself longitudinally divided into two approximate equal halves: first, the administrative section reserved in the south, which is well connected with main entrances, and includes gardens and Diwan-e-Khas for royal audiences.
 The second, a private and concealed residential section is divided into courts in the north and accessible through elephant gate.
 It also contains Sheesh Mahal, spacious bedrooms and small gardens.
-The exterior walls are decorated with blue Persian Kashi tiles.
+In all there are five main quadrangles in Lahore Fort, namely Diwan-e-Aam, Moti Masjid Quadrangle, Jahangir’s Quadrangle, Shah Jahan’s Quadrangle, and Paien Bagh Quadrangle.
+Interior walls are decorated with blue Persian tiles, in a style called kashi kari.
 The original entrance faces the Maryam Zamani Mosque and the larger Alamgiri gate opens towards Hazuri Bagh through the majestic Badshahi mosque.
 Influence of Hindu architecture is seen in the zoomorphic corbels.